jdduke24/dated-complete-tree/README.md

 ### Reproducing the pre-computed tree distributions

-Should you wish to reproduce the distributions of trees used in the paper, you can use the following commands:
+Should you wish to reproduce the distributions of trees used in the paper, use the following commands:

 - equal_splits_topo.tar.gz: `python main.py --num_trees=501 --pd_clades=pd_clades.txt`